How to build analytics platforms

 CONCLUSION: As with workflow, individual views are important if analytics environments are to be used as widely as possible.
 With the combination of an authorization concept and the possibility to distribute, the workload and training period can be reduced.

-Are you looking for an innovative analytic platform?
+Are you looking for an innovative data science platform?
 Then discover YUNA!